-(D) including children of all ages 2-12 years, except for small developments of 20 units or fewer.
+(D) The project shall provide play/recreational facilities suitable and available to all-tenants, including children of all ages 2-12 years, except for small developments of 20 units or fewer.
 Play/recreational area for children ages 2-12 years shall be outdoors, and the minimum square footage is 600 square feet and must include an accessible entrance point.
 For projects with more than 100 total units this square footage shall be increased by 5 square feet for each additional unit.
 Outdoor play/recreational space must be equipped with reasonable play equipment for the size of the project, and the surface must be natural or synthetic protective material.
 The outdoor play area of an onsite day care center may qualify as a play area for children 2-12 years for purposes of this section if it is available to children when the day care center is not open.
 The application must demonstrate the availability of play or recreational facilities suitable for children ages 13-17.
 Square footage of a community building cannot be included for the play/recreational area for children ages 13-17 unless that square footage is accessible to minors at all times between 6 a.m. and 10 p.m. except when the area is reserved for service amenities or special events.